jpikl/cfxnes/lib/docs/data-api.md

 CFxNES is currently able to load *iNES* and *NES 2.0* ROM images.

-You can also provide ZIP archive as an input.
-In that case the first file with `.nes` extension in that archive will be loaded.
+It is also possible to load ZIP archive containing ROM image.
+The first file with `.nes` extension found in ZIP archive will be always loaded.
 This feature requires an [external dependency](api.md#user-content-external-dependencies)

 *Example:*